 fruits and vegetables.
 In addition to increasing your consumption of healthy foods, there are certain foods you need to limit or avoid.
 Some foods contain substances that can affect your baby’s development, while others put you at risk of developing an infection that can be passed to your baby.

-The United States Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) provide these recommendations for women who may become pregnant, are pregnant, or are nursing:
+The US Food & Drug Administration (FDA) and the Environmental Protection Agency (EPA) provide these recommendations for women who may become pregnant, are pregnant, or are nursing: